PMass/beaverbot/README.md

 }
 ```

-`config.json` should be populated with a Discord channel ID and user ID to trigger the behavior, and a channel to be modified by the behavior:
+`config.json` should be populated with a user ID to trigger the behavior, and a channel ID to be modified by the behavior:

 ```
 {
-   "triggerChannel": "<Discord trigger channel ID>", "triggerUser": "<Discord trigger user ID>", "muteChannel": "<Discord modify channel ID>"
+   "triggerUser": "<Discord trigger user ID>", "modifyChannel": "<Discord modify channel ID>"
 }
 ```